SwedishConnection/Arquillian-MQSeries/README.md

 Arquillian-MQSeries
 ===================

-Using Arquillian to test MQSeries with Tomee
+Using Arquillian to test MQSeries